Bridge Loans for Seniors

 - In extreme cases, borrowers can lose their home if it’s tied up with the loan and won’t sell on the market.

-- In addition, credit scores and histories can be damaged if borrowers are unable to repay in a timely fashion.
+- Credit scores and histories can be damaged if borrowers are unable to repay in a timely fashion.
 This can mean that you won’t be able to qualify for many of the future financial programs.

 How to get the best terms for your bridge loan

-There are a couple of things you can do before borrowing the bridge loan to make sure that you are offered the best terms.
+There are 5 things you can do before borrowing the bridge loan to make sure that you are offered the best terms.

 - Before you do anything else, decide on how much money you need to borrow.
 Calculating this is easy if you’re planning to buy a house or are moving into an assisted living facility.
 Just make sure that you include monthly needs into your calculations.